-The next crucial step is to be prepared going into the partnership to begin with.
-This includes being clear about who and what your company, what values you wish to reflect, as well as the work ethic that you want to see.
+The next crucial step is to be prepared going into the partnership, to begin with.
+This includes being clear about who and what your company is, what values you wish to reflect, as well as the work ethic that you want to see.
 These things should then be communicated in order for the right match to be made to an effective remote team.
 Information packets and even slideshows go a long way towards providing a reference point to what your expectations are.

 AT&T has long found success outsourcing many of its operations to Filipinos in contact centers in the country.
-These include critical processes like the customer and technical support as well as retention of clients on the verge of leaving.
-The way that they prepare Filipinos for the challenges and rigors of the job is through the institution of a culture focused training programs that usually run a month prior to even talking about the operational side of things.
+These include critical processes like customer and technical support as well as retention of clients on the verge of leaving.
+The way that they prepare Filipinos for the challenges and rigors of the job is through the institution of culture-focused training programs that usually run a month prior to even talking about the operational side of things.

 Cultural differences are a reality that comes part and parcel when working with remote outsourcing companies, but it isn’t an insurmountable challenge.
 Again, the key is to start things off on the right foot with a company that understands where you’re coming from.
 Also, look for the openness of your prospect to the application of your own training to develop the talent you’re to onboard.
 Finally, make sure that they provide the proper avenues by which you can not only be involved in developing your remote team, but also communicating properly your needs, goals, and wants.